ajchen97/data-analysis-and-visualization-projects/8-week-sql-challenge/03_foodie-fi/README.md

   6. What is the number and percentage of customer plans after their initial free trial?
   7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
   8. How many customers have upgraded to an annual plan in 2020?
-  9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
+  9. How many days on average does it take for a customer to upgrade to an annual plan from the day they join Foodie-Fi?
   10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)?
   11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?  </details>